Sachem

-Sachems /'seich@mz/ and sagamores /'saeg@mɔːrz/ are paramount chiefs among the Algonquians or other Native American tribes of northeastern North America, including the Iroquois.
-The two words are anglicizations of cognate terms (c.
+Sachem /'seich@m/ or sagamore /'saeg@mɔːr/ is a term for leaders of Algonquian polities along the northeastern coast of North America.
+It is also now used to refer to non-Royaner leaders in the Haudenosaunee Confederacy such as the councilors of each nation.
+Sachem and Sagamore are anglicizations of cognate terms (c.
 1622) from different Eastern Algonquian languages.
-Some sources indicate the sagamore was a lesser chief elected by a single band, while the sachem was the head or representative elected by a tribe or group of bands; others suggest the two terms were interchangeable.
-The positions are elective, not hereditary.
-Although not strictly hereditary the title of Sachem is often passed through the equivalent of tanistry.
+Some sources indicate that historically the sagamore was a lesser chief elected by a single band, while the Sachem was the head or representative elected by a tribe or group of bands; while others suggest the two terms were interchangeable.
+Sachems are appointed or elected officeholders and the office is not strictly hereditary.
+However, the choice of Sachem is at least partly based on the prominence of the individual's family or kinship ties to the previous Sachem.

 Etymology

-The Oxford English Dictionary found a use from 1613.
+The Oxford English Dictionary found a use as early as 1613.
 The term "Sagamore" appears in Noah Webster's first An American Dictionary of the English Language published in 1828, as well as the 1917 Webster's New International Dictionary.